Omie/shruti/README.md

     - Add actions, Mute, Unmute, Force speak
     - Build configuration, status pages
     - Make use of different voices for different providers
+    - Add support for noticing special tags probably.
+Add extra text to such texts to make it more natural

 Contributions, thoughts are welcome :)